-Last Session is greater than 360 hours ago
+Last Session is less than 264 hours ago

-Last Session is greater than 672 hours ago
+Last Session is less than 504 hours ago

-For "Inactive 10 days" and "Inactive 15 days" automated messages, use the "Intelligent Delivery" option and select the options to "Deliver only once to a user, unless The user returns to the app"
+For "Inactive 10 days" and "Inactive 20 days" automated messages, use the "Intelligent Delivery" option and select the option under "Deliver to users more than once?" to be If the user returns to the app.